distant-viewing/dvt/README.md

 Notice that there are two faces in frame 0, 64, and 192 but four faces detected in frame 128.
-In fact, all six of the main cast members are in frame 128, but two are two small and obscured to be found by the dlib algorithm.
+In fact, all six of the main cast members are in frame 128, but two are too small and obscured to be found by the dlib algorithm.